smohiudd/smohiudd.github.io/_posts/2020-01-05-bus-schedule-deviation-visualization.markdown

 Final visualization with the ability to filter various parameters {: .caption}

+**Here is a link to the visualization [repo](https://github.com/smohiudd/bus-on-time-performance).
+Made using React/Gatsby and Mapbox.**

 #### Further Analysis

 I calculated the aggregate average schedule deviation given a set of filter parameters (i.e. time of day, day of week).
 Standard deviation of the schedule deviation would also be be useful output.
 A lower standard deviation would imply a greater stability in performance at a given stop and could give us some insight into the reliability at certain stops (Chakrabarti, 2015).